Patriot Games (film): Development and casting

 McTiernan initially wanted to follow The Hunt for Red October by directing an adaptation of Clear and Present Danger using a script written by John Milius.
 After the studio opted to adapt Patriot Games, he declined to direct because of his Irish-American background.
 Walter Hill, Kevin Reynolds, and John Badham were considered to replace McTiernan.
-Badham was almost hired but asked for too high of a fee, and Phillip Noyce was chosen instead.
+Badham was almost hired but asked for too high a fee, and Phillip Noyce was chosen instead.
 Donald Stewart returned from the first film to co-write the script with W. Peter Iliff.

 In the original novel, the assassination attempt was made on the Prince of Wales and many members of the British royal family appeared as important characters.
 They were replaced with fictitious characters in the screenplay, with Prince Charles being replaced by Lord Holmes, a nonexistent cousin of Queen Elizabeth The Queen Mother.